telerik/blazor-docs/components/menu/show-hide-events.md

 # Show and Hide Menu Items

-You can control what user interaction with the Menu shows the children menu items through the `ShowOn` parameter.
-On the other hand the `HideOn` parameter allows you to configure the trigger event that hides the menu items.
+You can control the user interaction with the Menu items by defining how the child items show and hide.

+The `ShownOn` and `HideOn` parameters allow you to set the event that will show and hide the Menu items.

 1. The `ShowOn` parameter accepts a value from the `Telerik.Blazor.MenuShowEvent` enum: